Necron-99/plex-recommendations/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📞 **Support**
+## 📞 Support

 For issues and questions:
 - Create an issue in this repository
-- Check the troubleshooting section above
+- Check the troubleshooting section in SETUP.md
-- Review the logs for error details
+- Review AWS CloudWatch logs for detailed error information

----

-**Built with ❤️ for movie lovers who want smarter recommendations!** 🎬✨